 To use the woodstove, slide the damper control (little black lever just below the top edge of the stove) to the RIGHT.
 Once the fire is going, you can move it partway back towards the left to control burn rate.
 Do NOT burn with door open.
 Make sure the stove door is latched once the fire is lit.
 There is a copper blow-pipe that can help relight a fire when you’ve added more wood.

 Yep, spruce needles and stickies are a pain, as are mud and sand.
 Best to leave shoes at the door.
 This isn’t Japan, but coastal Muddies do that here.
-To keep you cozy we’ve provided a basket of stretchy slippers.
-If you’ve used the washable ones, just leave them with your towels at the end.
+(Sorry!
+Our usual basket of slippers has been put away during COVID)

 We’ve turned up the temperature on the water heater to maximize shower hot water.
 Don’t use faucets to “full hot!”
 Shower control – rotate big lever for volume, small lever for temperature.
 Pull the ring on the bottom of the tub spout up or down to divert water up to the shower.
 Drain – pull up or push down as needed.